Meet the candidates running for the Summit School District Board of Education

 Manuela Michaels is also on the 4 for the Kids slate and hopes to represent English-language learners on the board.

-Michaels moved to Summit County in 2011 from Minneapolis, but she is originally from Brazil.
-She gained U.S. citizenship in 2008 and said she can relate to the struggles of parents in the district whose second language is English.
+Michaels moved to Summit County in 2011 from Minneapolis.
+But she’s originally from Brazil and said she can relate to the struggles of parents in the district whose second language is English.

 Michaels also cited the district’s trend of declining Colorado Measures of Academic Success scores and agreed with Langley that the district needs to bring back its focus to academic fundamentals like reading, writing and math.